behnazkhoshnood/good-cook-ms3/README.md

   - A user will need to register a profile to be able to add any recipes, this infomation is on get_recipe.html.
   - If a user tries to register a username which is used by someone else already, they will not be allowed to use that username.
 The user will be notified of this by use of Flash Messages - "Username already exists!".
   - If a user password and confirm password dosen't match user gets a flash message - "Passwords do not match, please re-enter"
+  - tooltips provided on each input field to give more guidence tothe user.
   - When a user has successfully registered their new profile, they will be redirected to 'get_recipes.html'.
   - When a returning user logs in successfully, they will also be redirected to 'get_recipes.html'.
   - If a registered user puts their infomation in incorrectly when loging in, they will be notified by the use of Flash Messages - "Incorrect Username and/or Password".

+- log out

+  - user is provided by the option to log out when clicking on the button provided on the navbar.
+  - By clicking on "Log Out" button user get a message to check if they really want to log out.
+  - On log out user redirects to log in page and getting a flash message - "You have been logged out!"

 - Profile